Monsters (James Blunt song)

 "Monsters" is a song by English singer-songwriter James Blunt.
-It was written by Blunt, Amy Wadge and Jimmy Hogarth for Blunt's sixth studio album Once Upon a Mind (2019).
+It was written by Blunt, Amy Wadge and Jimmy Hogarth for Blunt's sixth studio album, Once Upon a Mind (2019).
 It was released as the fourth single from the album on 1 November 2019.

-Blunt has decided to donate all of the profit made from the song to Help for Heroes and British Legion charities.
+Blunt chose to donate all of the profit made from the song to Help for Heroes and British Legion charities.